 Students will demonstrate advanced fundamentals of bowling.
 The student will acquire advanced knowledge of the history of the game, rules, equipment and lane specifications.
 Intermediate to advanced bowling competition will be explored.
 2 hrs./wk.
-HPER mini-courses meet an additional 16 hours on a modular schedule.
 This course will meet the general education requirement for Health and/or Physical Education.